ashway171/ashway171/README.md

 - 👋 Hi, I’m @ashway171
-- 👀 I’m interested in Java, Kotlin or Mobile Development in general
+- 👀 I’m interested in Android, Kotlin or Mobile Development in general
-- 🌱 I’m currently learning Android, Java
+- 🌱 I’m currently learning Android Architecture Patterns
-- 💞️ I’m looking to collaborate on Android and Java and Kotlin Projects
+- 💞️ I’m looking to collaborate on Android & Kotlin Projects or fascinating projects in general
 - 📫 Reach me @ ateebashway171@gmail.com and Twitter @ateebash171

 <!---